HaikalE/VORONOI-MAP-REACT/README.md

-Sure!
-Here’s a full `README.md` template for your Voronoi map project using OpenMap in React:

 # VORONOI-MAP-REACT

 A React project for creating Voronoi maps using OpenMap.
 This repository serves as a guide to help you implement Voronoi diagrams for geographical data visualization.